itinstructor/OregonTrailAdventure/README.md

 # La Aventura del Sendero de Oregon (The Oregon Trail Adventurs)

-Practice GitHub project using ChatGPT and shared coding for Intro to Computer Science Fa23.
+A practice GitHub project using ChatGPT and shared coding adventure for Intro to Computer Science Fa23.

 # Collaborators:
 1. Aidan Newberry (regtoga)